A fast direct solver for two-dimensional transmission problems of elastic waves: Introduction

 From a practical perspective, it is important that a program code can be used for general conditions.
-This work aimed to develop an efficient solver for elastodynamic transmission problems based on a discretization method broadly applicable to a computational region that has inclusions with a closed curve boundary.
-This inevitably leads to the use of a low-order discretization.
-We approximate the boundary of an inclusion as a polygon.
+This work aimed to develop an efficient solver for elastodynamic transmission problems based on a discretization method broadly applicable to a computational region that has inclusions with a closed Lipschitz boundary.
+One of the easiest way to deal with Lipschitz domains is to use a low-order Galerkin discretization, because we can approximate the boundary of an inclusion with corners as a polygon.
 Considering the continuity of displacement and discontinuity of stress on the surface, it is reasonable to approximate the displacement with piecewise linear bases and approximate the traction with piecewise constant bases on this polygon.
-With this discretization method, the numbers of nodes and elements are the same in two dimensions, but this does not hold in the case of three dimensions.
-Therefore, to make the coefficient matrix for the discretized system a square matrix, it is appropriate to use the Galerkin method for discretization, which combines piecewise linear bases and a piecewise constant bases for test functions.
-However, with this discretization method using mixed basis and test functions, it is not possible to use the Calder\'on preconditioning, which is a famous analytical preconditioning method, for an iterative solver such as GMRES \cite{niino2018calderon}.
-In other words, it is difficult to take advantage of the fast multipole method \cite{yoshida2001application}, which is a typical fast method used in iterative solvers.
-Although numerical preconditioning methods based on algebraic multigrid methods \cite{Di2023Algebraic} and structured hierarchical matrices \cite{Spendlhofer2025ISC} were proposed recently, their setup phase might require a huge amount of computation before the iterative solver can be engaged.
+However, with this Galerkin discretization method using both piecewise linear and constant bases as test and basis functions, it is non-trivial how to apply the Calder\'on preconditioning, which is a famous analytical preconditioning method, for an iterative solver such as GMRES \cite{niino2018calderon}.
+Moreover, it is difficult to take advantage of the fast multipole method (FMM) \cite{yoshida2001application}, which is a typical fast method used in iterative solvers.
+We note that if the boundary is smooth, the Calder\'on preconditioning on the Galerkin discretization using only the piecewise linear basis can be applied with an additional preconditioner formed as the Gram matrix associated with basis functions \cite{NIINO201266, Wout2021Benchmarking}.
+Besides Calder\'on preconditioning, there are also several other analytical preconditioning methods that can potentially outperform it \cite{Wout2021Benchmarking}.
+For instance, on-surface radiation condition (OSRC) methods \cite{CHAILLAT2017429} achieve preconditioning of boundary integral equations by utilizing the Dirichlet-to-Neumann or Neumann-to-Dirichlet maps.
+Although there is an example of the OSRC method that the boundary integral equations for the Helmholtz transmission problem in a Lipschitz domain were efficiently solved \cite{VANTWOUT2022111229}, this approach approximated both the solution and its normal derivative using only the piecewise linear basis function.
+Furthermore, we note that transferring these successful preconditioning methods from Helmholtz scattering problems to elastic wave scattering problems may not be straightforward, due to the difference in the singularity of the double-layer kernel \cite{BRUNO2020109350}.
+When analytical preconditioning methods are not applicable, we can use numerical preconditioning techniques based on methods utilizing FMM itself for preconditioning \cite{Carpentieri2005Combining}, algebraic multigrid methods \cite{Di2023Algebraic}, and structured hierarchical matrices \cite{Spendlhofer2025ISC}.
+However it is documented that analytical preconditioners often outperform algebraic preconditioners \cite{Antoine01102008, VANTWOUT2022111229}.